-2023 Yukon River Salmon Fall Fishery Announcement #9 Fall Update #5, Yukon Area Salmon Fishery
+2023 Yukon River Salmon Fall Fishery Announcement #10 Fall Update #6, Yukon Area Salmon Fishery

-The 2023 fall chum salmon inseason projection is for a run size less than 300,000 fish.
-Genetic analysis applied to the fish passage estimates at the Yukon River mainstem sonar near Pilot Station indicate 195,000 fall chum salmon are in the river as of August 21 (Figure 1).
-The fall chum salmon run is approaching the historical third-quarter point.
+The 2023 fall chum salmon run is nearing conclusion and projected to be a run size less than 300,000 fish.
+Genetic analysis applied to the fish passage estimates at the Yukon River mainstem sonar near Pilot Station indicate 250,000 fall chum salmon are in the river as of August 28 (Figure 1).
 The projection is unlikely to meet the drainagewide escapement goal of 300,000-600,000 fall chum salmon, tributary escapement goals, and Canadian treaty objectives.
-Therefore, subsistence, personal use, and commercial fishing for fall chum salmon remains closed.
+Therefore, subsistence, personal use, and commercial fishing for fall chum salmon remain closed.

-Coho salmon have arrived slightly later than average in all the Lower Yukon River assessment projects.
-At the mainstem Yukon River sonar project near Pilot Station, 15,000 coho salmon have been counted as of August 21, compared to a historical cumulative of 98,000 for this date (Figure 2).
-The coho salmon run is past the first-quarter point.
-The primary parent year for coho salmon this year is from the escapements in 2019.
-This year's coho run size is anticipated to be below average (average is 222,000 fish).
+Coho salmon have arrived later and weaker than average in all the Lower Yukon River assessment projects.
+At the mainstem Yukon River sonar project near Pilot Station, 29,000 coho salmon have been counted as of August 28, compared to a historical cumulative of 145,000 for this date (Figure 2).
+The coho salmon run is past the midpoint of the run.
+The coho salmon inseason projection is for a run size of less than 55,000 fish which is well below the average run size of 222,000 fish.

-Assessment project and management updates will be shared during the weekly YRDFA teleconferences each Tuesday at 1:00 p.m.
-(Alaska time).
-Call in number: 1-800-315-6338, Passcode: 98566#.
 Daily, cumulative, and historical data for most of the assessment projects listed can be accessed online at www.adfg.alaska.gov/yukonfishcounts.